AdobeDocs/cc-everywhere/src/pages/guides/concepts/client-based-entitlement-onboarding.md

 - [ ] Admin access to your Adobe organization
 - [ ] Basic understanding of API integration concepts

-Now that you have the prerequisites in place, let's walk through the step-by-step process to onboard as a partner and configure client-based entitlement for the Generate Image Module.
+Now that you have the prerequisites in place, let's walk through the step-by-step process to onboard as a partner and configure partner-based usage for the Generate Image Module.

 ## Step 1: Add Firefly Services to Your Project